 A Quaker Meeting starts when two people have sat down around about the time the meeting was advertised for.
 It’s ok to leave at any point, or to get up for a toilet break or a breath of fresh air.
 And it’s ok to get up and say something, as long as it’s respectful… and short (we like brevity!)
 At the end of the Meeting, one of the regulars will shake the hand of the person next to them, which is the signal for everyone who wants to to shake hands with other people around them.
 There might be some notices and any visitors are welcomed to introduce themselves (not obligatory!).
 Then it’s time for tea and biscuits – and cake if someone’s been baking!

 Quakers have challenged society to change for the better throughout the history of the movement – whether by recognising women’s right to hold responsible roles in the 17th century, campaigning against slavery in the 18th, creating good quality workers’ housing in the 19th, standing against militarism in the 20th and recognising gay marriage and other LGBTQ+ rights in the 21st.

-Today, Quakers are individually involved in campaigns against the arms trade, torture, modern slavery and environmental degradation and this activism, like that of many people, is informed by the values that come from their personal faith or philosophy.
+Today, Quakers are individually involved in campaigns against the arms trade, torture, modern slavery and environmental destruction.
+This activism, like that of many people, is informed by the values that come from personal faith or philosophy.
 Some stories of recent action by Quakers can be read on the Quakers in Britain website.